Natural History of the Needles, Canyonlands National Park, Utah

 - Dayhike through landscapes of sandstone spires, arches, and ruins

-- Study the geologic wonders of Canyonlands
+- Study the geologic wonders of Canyonlands with a professional naturalist

 - Campsites in a developed campground throughout the trip